The national curriculum for computing has four main aims to ensure that all pupils:

 - Are responsible, competent, confident and creative users of information and communication technology.

-The computing program of study builds on the original subject, ICT (Information and Communication Technology) ICT provides a means of enhancing and enriching the learning experience of children and can strengthen and support traditional forms of teaching and learning and extend the range of educational opportunities for children.
+Our computing progression builds on the original subject, ICT (Information and Communication Technology) ICT provides a means of enhancing and enriching the learning experience of children and can strengthen and support traditional forms of teaching and learning and extend the range of educational opportunities for children.

 Remember: go to the school VLE for activities on coding and go to Southroyd.
 Click here.